Frida Kahlo & Anahuacalli Museum Skip-the-Line Tickets

 Save time and explore the Frida Kahlo Museum (La Casa Azul) in Mexico City with skip-the-line tickets that grant direct entry to this historic home turned cultural landmark.
 Your ticket includes a digital guide in English or Spanish, allowing you to move at your own pace through exhibits showcasing Frida’s life and work.

-Choose to enhance your experience with a hotel pickup option, including a guided walk through Coyoacán, a traditional trajinera boat ride in Xochimilco, and sampling local delicacies.
+Opt for a hotel pickup upgrade to enjoy a guided stroll in Coyoacán, a mariachi boat ride in Xochimilco, and local treats.

 Frida Kahlo Museum kitchen with yellow furniture and traditional Mexican pottery.